asjadnaqvi/DiD/docs/code/06_bacon.md

 gives us an ATT of $$ \beta^{TWFE} $$ = 2.91.

-What Bacon decomposition does, is that it unpacks this coefficient into three components.
+What Bacon decomposition does, is that it unpacks this coefficient into three cohorts.
 These are:

 1. **treated ($$ T $$)** versus **never treated ($$ U $$)**